bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **Vivek:** 00:48:43

-That's probably a question for T-Bass, Tony, and maybe Jeff.
+That's probably a question for Tbast, Tony, and maybe Jeff.
-I'd say T-Bass is also extremely well-rounded because Eclair ships Phoenix as well as their implementation and everything.
+I'd say Tbast is also extremely well-rounded because Eclair ships Phoenix as well as their implementation and everything.
 So it's like one comprehensive thing.
 So he probably has great insight.
 Yeah, to be honest, I haven't had time to follow everything that's happening around Nuster.